 Our Building and Groups

 Educare Small School is equipped for up to 48 children.
-The building consists of two main rooms, the Kindergarten for children aged 3-5 and the Hall for the 5-11 year olds.
+The building consists of two main rooms, the Hall for Kindergarten, Butterflies and Dolphins is for children aged 3 - 7 years olds and the Classroom for the Starfish for children aged 7 -11 year olds.
 These main teaching rooms are connected by the library and the ICT area.